 Assessing your company’s fill rate performance will directly conduct your business to finding solutions on how to improve your services.
 Identifying opportunities for improvement when it comes to your business’ supply chain can be easily done once you have a clear view of what you are doing.

-From using a sales order management software to keeping your reps informed of your inventory data and improving the customer experiences, there are many ways in which you can optimize your business easily.
-It all starts with the right tools and the fill rate metric is definitely one of the best you can use.
+From using a sales order management software to keep your reps informed of your inventory data and improving the customer experiences, there are many ways in which you can optimize your business easily.
+It all starts with a right tool and the fill rate metric is definitely one of the best you can use.